husniyahLiSAn/attandance-tracker-app/README.md

 4. **Export to Excel**
    - You can export the attendance data to an Excel file by clicking the "Download Excel" button.
    - The exported Excel file includes columns for ID, Employee Name, Clock-In Time, Clock-Out Time, and Total Work Hours.
-   - The file name includes the current date in the format "attendance_history_DD/MM/YYYY.xlsx."
+   - The file name includes the current date in the format "attendance_history_DD_MM_YYYY.xlsx."

 5. **Real-time Clocking**: The app displays the current time on the user interface, updating it every second through an interval implemented using `setInterval`.